-With over 25 productions per season, the Met’s lineups are an eclectic mix of familiar favorites and adventurous picks, classic stagings and the avante garde.
+With roughly two-dozen productions per season, the Met’s lineups are an eclectic mix of familiar favorites and adventurous picks, classic stagings and the avante garde.
 Here are just a few suggestions from this season’s offerings:

 The Metropolitan Opera sells tickets in the back of the family circle for around $30.
 While you’ll want to bring binoculars, opera buffs claim these seats offer the best sound quality.

 Seats closer to the stage—and ground—will cost more, but just like on Broadway, affordable options exist, including a day-of online rush and student performances.

 From the potential language barrier to the grandeur of the staging, opera can risk a sensory overload.
 If you’re not bothered by spoilers, go ahead and read opera’s summary on either the Met’s site or Wikipedia.